Sulpiride

-Sulpiride, sold under the brand name Dogmatil among others, is an atypical antipsychotic (although some texts have referred to it as a typical antipsychotic) medication of the benzamide class which is used mainly in the treatment of psychosis associated with schizophrenia and major depressive disorder, and sometimes used in low dosage to treat anxiety and mild depression.
+Sulpiride, sold under the brand name Dogmatil among others, is an atypical antipsychotic (although some texts have referred to it as a typical antipsychotic) medication of the benzamide class which is used mainly in the treatment of psychosis associated with schizophrenia and major depressive disorder, and is sometimes used in low dosage to treat anxiety and dysthymia.

+The drug is chemically and clinically similar to amisulpride.
+Levosulpiride is its purified levo-isomer and is sold in some countries for similar purposes.

 Sulpiride is commonly used in Asia, Central America, Europe, South Africa and South America.
-Levosulpiride is its purified levo-isomer and is sold in India for similar purpose.
 It is not approved in the United States, Canada, or Australia.
-The drug is chemically and clinically similar to amisulpride.

 Medical uses

+Schizophrenia

 Sulpiride's primary use in medicine is in the management of the symptoms of schizophrenia.
 It has been used as both a monotherapy and adjunctive therapy (in case of treatment-resistance) in schizophrenia.

+Depression and anxiety

 It has also been used in the treatment of dysthymia.
-There is evidence, although low quality, that Sulpiride could accelerate antidepressant response in patients with major depressive disorder.
+There is evidence, although low quality, that sulpiride could accelerate antidepressant response in patients with major depressive disorder.
+In Japan, sulpiride is both approved as a treatment for schizophrenia and for major depressive disorder (low dose).

 There is also evidence of its efficacy in treating panic disorder.
+It was studied at low doses in the treatment of refractory panic disorder and was reported to be effective in a small open-label study.

+Other uses

 Sulpiride is indicated for the treatment of vertigo in some countries.
-In Japan, Sulpiride is both approved as a treatment for schizophrenia and for major depressive disorder (low dose).